Everything You Need to Know About Georgia Corporations:

 If you hire Northwest to start your corporation, we file online and typically have your expedited Georgia corporation formed within 3 business days.
 Have some time and want to save a hundred bucks in extra fees?
 Forgo expediting and receive your approval in about 12 business days.

 Does a Georgia corporation need a business license?

-Most likely.
-There’s no state-level general business license, but many cities and counties have business licensing requirements.
-In Atlanta, for example, you’ll shell out $125 for a general license.
-If you engage in business in Savannah, however, you’ll have to register for and pay a yearly gross receipts “Business Tax” (starting at $85).
+There’s no general, statewide business license required in Georgia, but some cities and counties have local requirements.
+For example, in Atlanta, you’ll need to pay $125 for a general license.
+If you do business in Savannah, however, you’ll have to register for a “Business Tax Certificate” and pay a fee based on yearly gross receipts (starting at $85).